nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 ## Goal

+Natural Language Processing (NLP) is rapidly transforming the legal domain, enabling new capabilities in legal reasoning, information access, and decision support.
+However, legal applications pose unique challenges: legal systems are high-stakes, socially consequential, and deeply rooted in structured reasoning, jurisdictional variation, and normative interpretation.
+Errors in legal NLP systems can have significant legal, financial, and societal consequences.

-Following the success of the first seven editions of the NLLP workshop (EMNLP 2021 - 2025, KDD 2020, NAACL 2019), the workshop aims to bring together researchers and practitioners working on NLP, LLMs and other AI fields with legal practitioners and researchers.
+Following the success of the first seven editions of the NLLP workshop (EMNLP 2021 - 2025, KDD 2020, NAACL 2019), the NLLP Workshop aims to bring together researchers and practitioners from NLP, machine learning, law, and related disciplines to advance the development of robust, interpretable, and socially responsible NLP systems for the legal domain.
+We particularly encourage work that goes beyond benchmark performance to address legal validity, reasoning quality, real-world deployment, and societal impact.

 We welcome submissions describing original work on legal data, as well as data with legal relevance.

-- Applications of NLP to legal tasks including, but not limited to:
+- Applications of NLP methods to tasks specific to the legal domain including:
   - Case outcome analysis and prediction
   - Summarization and analysis of long-form and complex legal documents
   - Information extraction